ociu/sphinx-traceability-extension/README.rst

 By default the caption for every item in the table is shown.
 By providing the *nocaptions* flag, the caption can be omitted.
 This gives a smaller table, but also less details.

-By default items are sorted based on their name.
-With the *sort* argument it is possible to sort on one or more attribute values.
+By default items are sorted naturally based on their name.
+With the *sort* argument it is possible to sort on one or more attribute values alphabetically.
 When providing multiple attributes on which to sort, the attribute keys are space separated.
-The sorting is a natural sort.
 With the *reverse* argument, the sorting is reversed.

 Optionally, the *class* attribute can be specified, to customize table output, especially useful when rendering to LaTeX.
 Normally the *longtable* class is used when the number of rows is greater than 30 which allows long tables to